yifanycc/loretta/README.md

-# Source Code for paper 'LoRETTA: Low-Rank Economic Tensor-Train Adaptation for Ultra-Low-Parameter Fine-Tuning of Large Language Models'
+## Source Code for paper 'LoRETTA: Low-Rank Economic Tensor-Train Adaptation for Ultra-Low-Parameter Fine-Tuning of Large Language Models'

-## Paper under review by 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2024)
+Paper under review by 2024 Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2024)

-## We recommend run the Llama-2 tasks, which is faster to converge under the given low data resource setting
+We will update the repository soon for the easy-to-use LoRETTA adapters based on the PEFT package!

 ## Install the required environment
-- An conda environment file is stored in the root folder named **'environment.yml'.
-Create conda environment with this file**
+- A conda environment file is stored in the root folder named **'environment.yml'.
+Create a conda environment with this file**
-- The project is written mainly with python 3.10, torch 2.1.2 and the hugging-face transformers 4.28.1
+- The project is written mainly with Python 3.10, torch 2.1.2 and the hugging-face transformers 4.28.1
 - Set the CUDA_VISIBLE_DEVICES in CUDA_VISIBLE_DEVICES at 'run_all_large_exp.sh'.
-(Most test can be fitted within 40G memory, except the Adam full model fine-tuning, which need about 80G memory)
+(Most tests can be fitted within 40G memory, except the Adam full model fine-tuning, which need about 80G memory)
 - Change the path in all files (server dir)

 ## Experiments available and tested in this code